Message Input UI

 };

-There are two cases when uploads should not be allowed:
+There are three cases when uploads should not be allowed:

 1. Uploads are disabled for the current channel.
 We should check the isUploadEnabled value from the MessageInputContext to make sure.